Employee and employer rights when it comes to KIT days | Moorepay

 Employee and employer rights when it comes to KIT days

-Lockdown restrictions have ended and, despite the odd snow shower, spring is here.
-So employees who are on a period of maternity, adoption or shared parental leave will probably be relishing the chance to get out and about with the family and enjoy the sunshine.
+Employees who are UK based and on a period of maternity, adoption or shared parental leave will probably be relishing the chance to get out and about with the family.

 Unless they are nearly ready to return, they probably aren’t thinking too much about work.